-The small passenger boat BOB SFOUGKARAKIS of Kavouris Shipping Company follows the GEORGIOS BROUFAS II and heads towards Salamina, as she also operated on the Piraeus-Salamina line.
+I then saw the small passenger boat BOB SFOUGKARAKIS of Kavouris Shipping Company departing the port of Piraeus in order to head towards Salamina, as she also operated on the Piraeus-Salamina line, just like the GEORGIOS BROUFAS II.
 Since 2016, she has been serving the Perama-Salamina line.

 The impressive bow of the POSIDON HELLAS, which has spent her entire career on the Saronic Gulf ever since she was built in 1998.